Royals vs. Padres Player Props Betting Odds

 Soto Stats

-- Soto has 12 doubles, seven home runs, 38 walks and 20 RBI (37 total hits).
-He has stolen three bases.
+- Soto has 39 hits with 13 doubles, seven home runs, 38 walks and 20 RBI.
+He's also stolen three bases.

 Soto Recent Games